--John McEwen

 their roles with the commensurate sense of spiritual gravity for

 the subject matter.
-The films star, James Caviezel (another
+The film’s star, James Caviezel (another

 devout Catholic), endows his Jesus with not only the embodiment